Sample Developmental Edit: Before And After Examples

 2. Merge and cut for focus.

 • Combine the reporter and the grad student into one character, Rowan.
-A love interest who also threatens Mara’s job if the story breaks wrong.
+A love interest who also threatens Mara’s job if the story breaks the wrong way.

 • Fold the neighbor with a boat into the park ranger.
-Fewer bodies, cleaner relationships.
+Fewer people, cleaner relationships.

 • Remove the cousin and the retired biologist.
 Any unique clue moves to Rowan or the ranger.